nimiq/tutorial/src/content/tutorial/6-gasless-transfers/2-introduction/content.md

 ## Next Up

-Move on to **Lesson 2: The Gasful Baseline** to perform one last traditional transfer.
+Move on to the **gasful baseline lesson** to perform one last traditional transfer.
 You will measure the exact gas cost before we eliminate it with OpenGSN.